 Our operations and the achievement of our objectives in marketing, production, and research and development are dependent upon an adequate cash flow.
 Accordingly, in monitoring our financial position and results of operations, particular attention is given to cash and accounts receivable balances and cash flows from operations.
 Since our initial public offering, our cash flows have been primarily generated through the sales of common stock in private placements and upon exercise of stock options.
 Since 1999 we have also generated limited cash flows from sales of our encryption products and services.
-We are continuing to direct our domestic and international encryption marketing efforts to opportunities in both the commercial and government security markets.
-In addition, in fiscal year 2008, we entered into the License Agreement with Videocon and in May 2008, we commenced receiving from Videocon license fees related to our display technology.
+We are continuing to direct our encryption marketing efforts to opportunities in both the commercial and government security markets and have recently uncovered new opportunities to market products to Middle Eastern and Far Eastern governments to secure voice and fax communications.
+In addition, in fiscal year 2008, we entered into the License Agreement with Videocon and in May 2008, we began receiving from Videocon license fees related to our display technology.